blnkfinance/blnk/example/WalletExample.md

   - currency: NGN

-## strep 5 wallet to wallet transfer
+## step 5 wallet to wallet transfer
 - Create a new debit transaction on customer A balance
   - balance_id: jerry_id
   - amount: 200